 ISO 27001 vs. NIST

-ISO 27001 is an international standard to improve an organization's ISMS.
+ISO 27001 is an international standard for improving an organization's ISMS.
 Meanwhile, NIST controls help manage and reduce cybersecurity risks to their networks and data.

 While both effectively contribute to a more robust security posture, ISO 27001 is the standard, and NIST is a framework.